V3lop5/hello-world/README.md

 ## Contributing
 Feel free to contribute.
 Thats all for now.
-Just open a PR and add a new language or example project and create or update the `README.md`.
-You might update Dependabot if its supports your build system.
+Just open a PR and add a new language and create the `README.md`.

+If you want to add or update a example project feel free to do so!
+When possible add a Dockerfile to build the program from source and creating a image to execute the program.
+You might checkout example projects of popular computer languages like [Java](./Java/java-maven) or [Kotlin](./Kotlin/kotlin-gradle-kts) to see how its done.
+You might also update the configuration of Dependabot if its supports your build system.